TheDaniel418/IsopGem/docs/geometry_tasks/10_polishing.md

 - Keyboard shortcuts can be customized
 - Visual themes can be selected and customized
 - User preferences can be saved as profiles
+- Users can customize layer colors, names, and order

 **Dependencies:** Chapters 1-9